By Mari-Liis Kariste, Summer University Project Manager, October 25, 2018

 “It can be difficult to explain things to a customer who doesn’t have broad IT knowledge.
 You have to really understand what they want, then dig into the code and give them answers in a clear way.”

-Interesting assignments and professionalism weren’t the only considerations for Duglas, however.
+Interesting assignments and professionalism weren’t the only considerations for Ernesta, however.

 “I’ve worked in different companies and I know that atmosphere is important.
 You can like your job a lot, but if you don’t have anyone who can help you or anyone to talk to, you won’t stay long.”

-For her part, Duglas says Nortal is ticking all the right boxes.
+For her part, Ernesta says Nortal is ticking all the right boxes.
 “It’s going really well.
 I feel good at the company.”

 “She came from a different field as well and she made it.
 There are a lot more examples among my colleagues as well.
 That’s what really motivates me.
 They inspire me and prove that it’s doable.”